github/developer.github.com/content/guides/getting-started.md

 If you have 2 factor authentication enabled you will get a message - "Must specify two-factor authentication OTP code."

-To easiest way to move on is to grab a token.
+The easiest way to move on is to grab a token.
 Go to to settings/applications and click 'Create new token'.

 Type in: